MajkiIT/polish-ads-filter/.github/ISSUE_TEMPLATE/social_en.md

 ### Direct link
 <!--
-Insert here a direct link to the page, where the element, ad or bug occurs.
+Insert here a direct link to the page, where the element or bug occurs.
 -->

-### What do you need to do to appear element, an ad or a bug?
+### What do you need to do to appear element or bug?
 1.
 2.
 3.